weaveworks/weave-gitops-enterprise/docs/architecture/application-delivery.md

 ## Application Delivery Domains

-You are familiar with [weave gitops enteprise business domains](README.md#Weave Gitops Enterprise as Business Domains)

 Where in the context of application delivery we could find two domains

 - Pipelines: enables a user to deliver application changes across different environment in an orchestrated manner.